yy4382/s3-image-port/README.md

 A public instance is hosted at [Vercel](https://vercel.com) and can be accessed at [iport.yfi.moe](https://iport.yfi.moe).
 You can start using it immediately by entering your specific S3 settings under the Settings tab.

-While it is open-source and all your data remains in your local browser without being uploaded., you have the option to fork the repository and deploy it on your own Vercel account or server.
+While it is open-source and all your data remains in your local browser without being uploaded. you have the option to fork the repository and deploy it on your own Vercel account or server.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fyy4382%2Fs3-image-port)

 ## Features

-- :cloud: **Upload Photos:** Upload images with options to convert formats before uploading.
+- :cloud: **Upload Photos**: Easily upload your images with support for automatic compression and format conversion.
-- :framed_picture: **Display Image List:** View a gallery of all uploaded images.
+- :framed_picture: **Display Image List**: View and find all uploaded images in the gallery, support filtering options.
-- :link: **Copy Image Links:** Easily copy direct and markdown formatted image links.
+- :link: **Copy Image Links**: One-click copying of links to uploaded images in raw or markdown format.
-- :wastebasket: **Delete Images:** Remove images from storage directly through the panel.
+- :wastebasket: **Delete Images**: Remove images from your bucket directly through the panel.

 The interface is fully responsive and works seamlessly on mobile devices as well.